Job Title Inflation: Say Hello To The New Entry-Level Head Of

 According to a poll by staffing firm Robert Walters, over half of Gen Z's expect to be promoted every 12-18 months – and if they don’t receive this they start looking elsewhere.

-Martin adds: “Young workers are aware of how candidate short the market is – especially at entry level, where the backlog created by the suspension of graduate schemes during the peak of the pandemic continues to linger.”
+Sean adds: “Young workers are aware of how candidate short the market is – especially at entry level, where the backlog created by the suspension of graduate schemes during the peak of the pandemic continues to linger.”

 "As a result, these young professionals find themselves in a favorable position, holding the upper hand.
 If they don't receive the desired promotion or the coveted job title from their current employer, they are well aware that attractive alternatives can be found elsewhere."